 The centrifugal compressors are handy for construction sites like steel manufacturing or chemical plants.
 Furthermore, these are capable of reaching up to 1000 horsepower.
 Again, the domestic refrigerator uses the following type-wise of compressor: scroll compressors.

 5. Fixed Speed And Variable Speed Compressors

-On the other, a variable speed compressor can help turn the motor into a specific amount of air.
+On the other, a variable-speed compressor can help turn the motor into a specific amount of air.
 The speed of the motor usually depends on the demand of the device.
-In a variable-speed compressor, there is significantly less chance for energy wastage.
+In a variable-speed compressor, there is significantly less chance of energy wastage.

 Whenever using these types of compressors, it is advisable to conduct an air usage audit.
 The audit will play an essential role in understanding the energy consumption by each of these.